cscottrun/donut_tychoon_flask/README.md

 # donut_tychoon_flask
-Had 2 days to learn Python/Flask.
-This is my first full-stack CRUD app with these new tools.
+After 2 days to learn Python and Flask, I built my first full-stack CRUD app with these new tools!

+## To start this app

 ## Requirements
 * Run server